Imagine a group of Harvard Business School students listening to a lion presenting a TED Talk on leadership and entrepreneurship.

-Lions can reach average speed of 50mph for a short period and can only run in a straight line, yet they must hunt prey that sometimes run zig zag to evade capture.
+Lions can reach an average speed of 50mph for a short period and can only run in a straight line, yet they must hunt prey that sometimes runs zig-zag to evade capture.

-To fix this, they stalk prey for a while then spring surprise attacks on those close enough and in their direct line of sight.
+They stalk prey for a while then spring surprise attacks on those close enough and in their direct line of sight to fix this.

-Assuming you own a Shopify dropshipping store powered by apps like Oberlo, learning how to use Facebook Ads for instance, will help you target the right audience.
-That’s strategy my friend.
+Assuming you own a Shopify dropshipping store powered by apps like Oberlo, learning how to use Facebook Ads, for instance, will help you target the right audience.
+That’s a strategy, my friend.

 And if one strategy doesn’t work, try another, it’s called A/B Testing.

 Lions do it.
-They hunt better in coalition, groups of 3-4 or more.
-This way chances of success multiplies even if they have to divide the spoil.
+They hunt better in the coalition, groups of 3-4 or more.
+This way, chances of success multiply even if they have to divide the spoil.